 One of the driving forces in founding Civitas Learning was to create a community that is learning together, so that as we work to help a million more students a year learn well and finish strong by 2025 our partner institutions can learn from each other’s victories and challenges.
 This helps institutions avoid ‘re-inventing the wheel’ across their individual campuses at the expense of extra resources and time.
 While every college and university, and their data, is unique, we can certainly learn collectively and get to better and faster results.

-The highly-interactive, one-day Texas Community College Boot Camp was the first regional meeting of its kind, with Dallas County Community College District, Austin Community College, South Texas College, Lee College, Del Mar College, El Paso Community College and the Lone Star College System present.
+The highly-interactive, one-day Texas Community College Boot Camp was the first regional meeting of its kind, with Dallas County Community College District, Austin Community College, South Texas College, Del Mar College, El Paso Community College and the Lone Star College System present.
 Their combined work serves more than 275,000 students yearly; many of them underserved populations, minorities or working adults.

 The creative agenda was designed to help them create a culture of problem solving for the day that they can replicate — one they can take back to their campuses — along with the names and contact information of new colleagues for support, brainstorming and friendship from across the state.